 One of my favorite things about this cocktail is how easy it is to make.
-Start by placing mint sprigs in a large cocktail shaker, then muddle with the back of a wooden spoon or muddler.
-Pour in vodka, apple cider, and ice, then shake well.
+Start by placing mint sprigs and lime in a large cocktail shaker or pitcher, then muddle with the back of a wooden spoon or muddler.

 Why are Moscow Mules Served in Copper Mugs?

 The main reason is quite simple: tradition!
 Mules were just always served in copper mugs.
 But the copper mugs serve another purpose, they keep the drink frosty cold.
 Copper takes on the temperature of the ice cold beverage, and then keeps your drink nice and cold, so you can extend your moment of relaxation.

 Do you have to use a copper mug for Moscow mules?

 No you don’t, but metal mugs will keep the drink cooler, longer than a glass.

 What should I serve with my Moscow mules?